KushBlazingJudah/website/thoughts.md

 - **Google**: A company who threw out their "Don't be evil" motto so they could be evil.
 I could probably fill this entire point with links about Google doing evil things and still have plenty of links to go around.
+- **IRC**: super cool.
+I've pretty much gone to living on there, I also need to work up the courage to join some channels.
+I'm putting it off until I'm done my IRC bouncer project.
 - **NFTs**: stupid and a waste of money.
 My buddy says "money laundering".
 - **Smartphones**: They're *okay* if you use them like a dumbphone but with a couple of extra capabilities.